 What is a single ease question?

-Instead of measuring how well an interface or prototype is used, SEQ measures how hard the user thinks it is to do a specific task.
+Instead of measuring how well an interface or prototype is used, SEQ measures how hard the users respond differently and think it is to do a specific task.

 This technique is efficient and causes no disruption to the test flow since it just asks one question.
 The administration is also flexible; it may be done verbally, electronically, via a web service, or on paper.
 As it is given soon after the assignment, it also gathers unfiltered and recent perceptions.